andybrowncompassion/observable-embed/README.md

 # A WordPress plugin for embedding Observable notebooks

 ## Usage
     [observable-embed notebook='url to notebook.js' cell='optional cell name']

-note: this shortcode may be used multiple times on a page/post.
+_note: this shortcode may be used multiple times on a page/post.
 Specified cells share a common runtime/library so they can interact.
 Also implemented responsive width functionality so cells respond to resizing of their containers.
-Skip the cell attribute to display the entire notebook (named cells only)
+Skip the cell attribute to display the entire notebook (named cells only)_

-## Contents
+## Demo

-## Features
+See it in action [here:](https://collectivegroove.band/observable-embed-demo/)

 ## Installation